RESSLab-Team/OpenSees-Instructions/README.md

 #### Add the updates to the interpreters

 Interpreters read input files, create OpenSees models, and run these models.
-If the interpreter does not "know" about your additions then you cannot use any added materials/elements/etc.
+If the interpreter is not "aware" of e.g., your new material, then you cannot actually use it in an analysis.
 If you are just modifying existing code then you can ignore this.

-There are two interpreters that are used from what I see: the "standard" TCL interpreter, and the "up-and-coming" Python interpreter.
+There are two interpreters that are used from what I see: the TCL interpreter, and the Python interpreter.
 At the moment (early 2020) the TCL interpreter is most common.
 However, I see that there is a big push on developing the Python interpreter since Python is a better programming language than TCL, and package distribution is extremely convenient using `pip`.
 It is a good idea to make your additions available to both interpreters for maximum up-take now and in the future.